Skip to Content

 condom to reduce sensation to the penis.
 Or you can try a different position (such as

 lying on your back) during intercourse.
 Counseling or behavioral therapy may

 help reduce anxiety related to premature ejaculation.

 Antidepressant medicines are sometimes used to treat premature ejaculation.
-These medicines
+These include medicines

-include clomipramine (Anafranil) and dapoxetine (Priligy).
+like clomipramine (Anafranil) and paroxetine (Paxil).
 They are used because one of their side effects is inhibited orgasm, which helps delay

 ejaculation.
 Tramadol (Ultram) is a medicine that has been used for many years to control pain.
 It can be used to delay ejaculation.